 Helen Daniels, mezzo

 Helen Daniels is a mezzo-soprano based in Cheltenham.
-In autumn 2021 she joined the Swiss Opera Studio programme based in Bern, where she will be studying with Christian Hilz.
-Helen is generously supported by the Alec Turner Music Scholarship (awarded by the General Charity of the City of Coventry), The Turner Exhibition Fund and the Soothern and Craner Charitable Foundation.
+In autumn 2021 she joined the Swiss Opera Studio programme in Bern where she had the opportunity to study with Christian Hilz.
+Helen was generously supported by the Alec Turner Music Scholarship, awarded by the General Charity of the City of Coventry

 Helen read academic music at Gonville and Caius College, Cambridge, where she sang with Trinity College Choir under the direction of Stephen Layton.
 Helen’s love of singing began when she joined Coventry Blue Coat School Choir at the age of eleven.
 She remains forever grateful to the choir and its staff for inspiring her to pursue a career in classical music.

 photo: Sequoia Ziff